NEDA-LABS/minipay-app/README.md

 # NEDA Pay

-A robust, multi-chain merchant dashboard for the NEDA Pay ecosystem.
-Built with Next.js, React, ethers.js, wagmi, and Coinbase OnchainKit, it allows merchants to view real-time balances, connect wallets, and manage stablecoins across supported EVM networks.
+dashboard for the NEDA Pay ecosystem.
+Built with Next.js, React, ethers.js, wagmi, Privy, and Coinbase OnchainKit, it allows merchants to view real-time balances, connect wallets, manage stablecoins in Base Network, and seamlessly offramp to fiat.

 ---